newlisponrockets/newLISP-on-Rockets/docs/index.md

 * Automated installation guide for Rockets on Ubuntu 20.04 (recommended for experimentation)
 * Manual installation guide for Rockets on non-Ubuntu operating systems
-* Step-by step installation guide using the Linode cloud provider (recommended for public websites)
+* Detailed nstallation guide using the Linode cloud provider (recommended for public websites)

 # Running your Rockets blog